Offset Printing vs Digital Printing: What’s the Difference?

 Large Printing Format

-Offset presses are available in larger sizes, allowing high-quality printing of oversized materials, such as posters and banners.
+Offset presses are available in larger sizes, allowing high-quality printing of oversized materials, such as posters and banners

-Limitations of Offset Printing
+Disadvantages of Offset Printing

 Longer Setup Times